 Surficial cracks have been observed in the perimeter road around the crest of the facility embankment during previous annual inspections.
-The cracking was observed be significantly more widespread during the site inspection on November 3, 2022.
+The cracking was observed to be significantly more widespread during the site inspection on October 7, 2024.
 Cracks were observed along significant stretches of the embankment crest, both along the interior and exterior, especially on the south, east, and west sides of the facility.
-Cracks were also observed on the exterior embankment slopes, particularly near the downchute channels.
-The cracks were as large as approximately two inches wide and more than eighteen inches deep in several locations.
-The cracking was not continuous, but there were areas with cracks as long as approximately 12 feet.
+The cracks were as large as approximately 2 inches wide and were over 1 foot deep (and as much as 6+ feet deep) in several locations.
+The cracking was not continuous, but there were areas with cracks as long as approximately 15 feet.
 The cracks were generally parallel with the crest, but in several locations, cracking perpendicular to the crest was also observed.
+Cracking was also observed on the final cover and across widespread grassy areas elsewhere on site.
 No signs of bulking or slope movement were observed along the surface or toe of interior or exterior slopes.
-The cracking may be due to drought conditions desiccating the surface soils.
-NPPD should fill the cracks with soil and continue to closely monitor the cracking and report to Golder immediately if the cracks reappear or change in size, or if additional cracks appear or displacement is observed.
+The cracking may have initially appeared due to drought conditions desiccating the surface soils, but it appears to have worsened due to freeze/thaw cycles and/or water infiltration.
+WSP recommends that NPPD develop a plan to repair the cracks.
+NPPD should continue to closely monitor the cracking and report to WSP immediately if the cracks change in size, or if additional cracks appear or displacement is observed.